CASA 2.111: Accidents and incidents

-One modified Spanish 2.111D served as a transport for Spanish VIPs, including General Francisco Franco, before being purchased in England by the Commemorative Air Force in 1977.
+One modified Spanish 2.111D served as a transport for Spanish VIPs, including Generalissimo Francisco Franco, before being purchased in England by the Confederate Air Force in 1977.
 It remained the last He 111 in flyable condition until 10 July 2003, when it was destroyed in a fatal crash landing.
 The aircraft was attempting a landing at the Cheyenne Municipal Airport, near Cheyenne, Wyoming, while en route from Midland, Texas to an air show in Missoula, Montana.
 Eyewitness reports indicate the aircraft lost power to one engine on final approach and ploughed through a chain link fence before colliding with a building under construction.
 Killed were CAF pilot Neil R. Stamp and co-pilot Charles S. Bates.